Chrysthy/Jazz-School-Project/README.md

+# Jazz School Web Page

-# Landing Page Project 2
+<h3> Landing Page Project 2. </h3>

-<p>Getting to know the process of creating a landing page from design in Figma to its development with HTML and CSS.</p>
+<h4>Getting to know the process of creating a landing page from design in Figma to its development with HTML and CSS.</h4>

 <p> * Project created by One bit code and performed by me. </p>